-Income tax expenses are based on our taxable results of operations after financial result and non-controlling interests.
+Income tax benefit/(expense) is based on our taxable results of operations after financial result and non-control-ling interests.
 Tax losses carried from one tax period to the next may also influence our deferred tax expenses.

-As of December 31, 2018, we had deferred tax assets of \$43.2 million in relation to net operating loss carryforwards, which begin to expire in 2028.
+As of December 31, 2019, we had deferred tax assets of \$45.2 million in relation to net operating loss carryforwards, which begin to expire in 2028.
 Utilization of our U.S. net operating loss carryforwards is subject to annual limitations provided by the Internal Revenue Code and similar state provisions.
 Such annual limitations could result in the expiration of some portion of the net operating losses and the implied tax credit before their utilization.